 and thus crowded.
 It leads to Westover Road, which has bars and restaurants, the closest being

-The Stable pizza place in the former TIC premises on the corner, which has outdoor seating
+The Stable pizza place in the former TIC premises on the corner, which has outdoor bench

-at the back, overlooking the gardens.
-Opposite are Mia Caffé (Italian
+seating at the back, overlooking the gardens.
+There are restaurants all along Westover Rd, from

 Left: The Mary Shelley [Wetherspoon's gastropub], 5 mins walk from the Square, viewed from St Peter's Rd where it meets Gervis Place.
-At right is St Peter's Church, where the Shelley Tomb which gives the pub its name is located, in the churchyard.
+At right is St Peter's Church, where the Shelley family tomb from which the pub's name derives is located, in the churchyard.
 Hinton Rd, left, crosses Old Christchurch Rd pedestrian precinct, in the background.
-On the corner at left by Beale's (the town's most famous dept store) is a new Cosy Club, with a lounge-style cafe (note music is loud even in daytime) and upstairs dining room.
+On the corner at left by Beale's (the town's most famous dept store) is a branch of Cosy Club, with a lounge-style cafe (note loud-ish muzak even in daytime) and upstairs dining room.

 The southerly approach leads SW via Exeter Rd towards the BIC [conference centre] or via the Lower Gardens running to the Pierhead.
-Along the Gardens there are a few eat-in places, mainly the Lampeter Hotel [with terrace] on the W side, and the Pavilion Cafe [again, with terrace] at the southern end.
-Buses using Exeter Rd still cut through the Square to park along the SE approach, as the municipal bus station to which this route connected burnt down some years ago and was never rebuilt; instead the land was sold for an NCP car park.
+Along the Gardens there are few eateries, but the main two, the now-closed terraced Lampeter Hotel and Arlington Hotel's "arts cafe" next door, are being amalgamated and redevelopd as Urban Garden, and the Pavilion Cafe [also with terrace] at the southern end.
+There is also now a kiosk cafe with outdoors seating near the aviary/ arts-display area, the Picnic Park Deli, above the bandstand.
+Buses using Exeter Rd still cut through the Square to park along the SE approach, as the municipal bus station to which this route connected burnt down rather mysteriously some years ago and was never rebuilt; instead the land was sold for an NCP car park.
 After a long history of complaints over the lack of a central bus station (resulting in the present head-to-tail lineup of buses parked along here at the bus stops in Gervis Place, waiting to change drivers etc), the Council first tried using the Triangle as a bus terminus, then when that was redeveloped, tried to buy the bus station site back the way they did with the IMAX building, but failed.
-From next year, the car park site will hold an Odeon multiplex cinema and restaurants [see below].
+The car park site now holds a leisure [i.e restaurants+multiplex-cinemas] complex called BH2 [see below].

 southerly approach down Exeter Rd towards the BIC has no pedestrianised extension beyond Halo

-Above: The Moon In The Square upstairs courtyard and [mouse over image] the new West Central / BH2 cinema/restaurant complex under construction on the site of the town's old bus station, which burnt down, and was turned into a car park.
+Above: The Moon In The Square upstairs courtyard and [mouse over image] the new BH2 cinema/restaurant complex then being built on the site of the town's old bus station, which burnt down, and was turned into a car park.

 The westerly access point is via Avenue Road [cars and buses] or Orchard Walk [pedestrian precinct], both of which lead uphill to the Triangle (with the road becoming the main road westward to Poole).
-Halfway up the pedestrian precinct is a covered shopping arcade [no cafes].
-The pedestrian route starts just past Debenhams department store, which stands next to where the Square's original inn and residence (usually as known as Decoy House, for duck hunters) was from at least the 18th Century.
+Halfway up the pedestrian precinct is a covered shopping arcade [no cafes], adjacent to the former M&S site [closed April 2018].
+The pedestrian route starts just past Debenhams department store, which stands next to where the Square's original inn and residence (known as Decoy House, for visiting duck hunters) was from the 18th Century.
 The inn and adjoining caretakers' cottage were knocked together to make the town's first church and schoolroom, and when stagecoaches first came through here, the stop was named Bourne House - in a sense, Bournemouth started right here.
-What is now called Debenhams is the biggest and oldest of the shops on the Square, and has a cafeteria-style tearoom/restaurant on its 3rd floor.
+Debenhams is the biggest and oldest of the shops on the Square, and has a cafeteria-style tearoom/restaurant on its 3rd floor.

 What little peace and quiet there is in the Square is sometimes overwhelmed by noisy public events, licensed by the Council for a fee, involving use of a PA system.
+(It may be what passes for music, or someone shouting about Jesus.)
 The giant advertising telescreen that towered over the SW corner however seems to have disappeared permanently, apparently following anonymous threats to shoot holes in it.
 The most common events are singers and bands of various types (who presumably pay an £80 Event Fee to be able to perform and sell their CD onsite), and Continental food markets.